jallanxjallan/onemanairforce/adaptation/scenes/eric_explains_corruption.md

 ---
 category: present
 date: 22 July 1988
+name: Eric explains corruption
 status: draft
+synopsis: '''Julia has an arranged dinner with Eric, son of a family friend.
+Eric boasts that their respective parents are cooking up a business deal involving selling insider information to foreign investors.'''
 title: Eric explains corruption
-synopsis: Julia has an arranged dinner with Eric, son of a family friend.
-Eric boasts that their respective parents are cooking up a business deal involving selling insider information to foreign investors.

 ---

 Julia is sitting in a restaurant